 Terence HendersonOwner and Proprietor

-TagsABC American Idol CBS CBS-Owned Stations CBS 2 CBS Television Distribution Chicago Bears Chicago Blackhawks Chicago Cubs Chicago White Sox CW Detroit ESPN Family Guy FCC Fox Fox-Owned Stations Fox 32 Jerry Springer Los Angeles Milwaukee NBC NBC-Owned Stations NBC 5 New York City Philadelphia Radio Ratings Sinclair Broadcasting Syndication T Dog's Think Tank The Big Bang Theory The Simpsons Tribune Media Twentieth Television Warner Bros.
+TagsABC American Idol CBS CBS-Owned Stations CBS 2 CBS Television Distribution Chicago Bears Chicago Blackhawks Chicago Cubs Chicago White Sox Detroit ESPN Family Guy FCC Fox Fox-Owned Stations Fox 32 Jerry Springer Los Angeles Milwaukee NBC NBC-Owned Stations NBC 5 New York City Philadelphia Radio Ratings Sinclair Broadcasting Syndication T Dog's Think Tank The Big Bang Theory The CW The Simpsons Tribune Media Twentieth Television Warner Bros.
 WBBM-TV WCIU WFLD WGN-TV WGN Radio WLS-AM WLS-TV WMAQ WPWR

 PR Center/Media Kits